pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0.md

 ## -description

 The **FwpmBfeStateSubscribeChanges0** function registers a callback function that is called whenever there is a change to the state of the filter engine.

-> [!NOTE]
-> **FwpmBfeStateSubscribeChanges0** is a specific version of **FwpmBfeStateSubscribeChanges**.
-See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 > [!WARNING]
 > Do not call [FwpmBfeStateUnsubscribeChanges0](nf-fwpmk-fwpmbfestateunsubscribechanges0.md) from the callback function that you passed in the *callback* parameter.
 Doing so can cause a deadlock.